All planning checklists

 Pre-book breakfast/brunch (optional)

-Venues like Fitzbillies or Arjuna Wholefoods Cafe are popular for brunch in Cambridge, but book ahead for groups.
+Fitzbillies or Arjuna Wholefoods Cafe on Mill Road are popular for brunch - book ahead for a group.

 Easy·High impact